-THE CAT IN THE HAT is a book that has been turned into a play.
+For one of our productions, THE CAT IN THE HAT is a book that has been turned into a play.
 A play uses ACTORS to tell the story with their bodies and their voices and with their PROPS.
 The ACTOR who plays The Fish uses a puppet!

-The CAT IN THE HAT play is being presented by the BOOTH TARKINGTON CIVIC THEATRE.
 We will go to the theatre in a car or maybe in a bus!
 My family or teachers will know how we will get there.